 We hope we've helped you through gaining the most from your garden.
 Making mistakes in the garden is common, but with a few tips and tricks you will find your way towards having a successful garden year after year, season through season.

 We offer a range of Timber Sheds to increase the functionality of your garden.
 These are all built to order at our Norfolk show site and can be customised to your exact requirements.
-Alternatively, if you prefer, you can talk to one our sales team directly by calling us on 01760 444229 or you can request a callback.
+Alternatively, if you prefer, you can contact us and talk to one our sales team directly.